What is “The Wild Hunt”?

 Can I copy or re-publish a story on your blog?

 In simple terms, this is a daily updated news blog that concerns itself with the events of interest to or happening within the modern Pagan, Polytheist and Heathen communities.
 Our mission is to raise the standard of journalistic discourse regarding our religions from within and without.
 Consider it an exercise in advocacy journalism, where a decidedly “pro-Paganism” view is exercised.
 As for the name itself, we feel the Wikipedia article on the subject sums things up rather well.

 Modern or “neo” Paganism is (according to Wikipedia): “an umbrella term used to identify a wide variety of new religious movements, particularly those influenced by ancient and pre-Abrahamic Pagan religions.”
 Like all umbrella terms it has its limitations and dissenters, but serves well enough when speaking broadly about our diverse religious communities.
-Some modern Pagan religions include Wicca, Druidry, Asatru (who often prefer the term “Heathen” over “Pagan”), the Goddess movement, Celtic Reconstructionism, Hellenismos, and several other distinct faith groups.
+Some modern alternative religions include, but are not limited to, Wicca, Druidry, Asatru, the Goddess movement, Celtic Reconstructionism, Hellenismos.

-Yes. we will often deal with religions and philosophies that have ties to the modern Pagan movement like Aleister Crowley’s Thelema, the Afro-Diasporic faiths (Vodou, Santeria, etc), and various forms of occultism.
-In addition, we will sometimes cover stories involving indigenous religions, Hinduism, and other non-monotheistic faith communities.
+Yes.
+We will often deal with religions and philosophies that have ties to the modern Pagan movement like Aleister Crowley’s Thelema, the Afro-Diasporic faiths (Vodou, Santeria, etc), and various forms of occultism.
+In addition, we will sometimes cover stories involving indigenous religions, Hinduism, and other non-monotheistic religious communities.

 This blog doesn’t advocate for a specific political party or ideology.
-If this blog has any political stance it is a “pro-Pagan” one, and political issues important to modern Pagans like environmentalism and religious freedom will be covered when appropriate.
-Pagan and non-Pagan readers from across the political spectrum are welcome to engage in respectful discourse.
+If this blog has any political stance it is a “pro-Pagan” one.
+Political issues important to modern Pagans, such as environmentalism and religious freedom, will be covered when appropriate.
+Pagan and non-Pagan readers come from across the political spectrum and are all welcome to engage in respectful conversation here.

-In regard to issues and controversies within the Pagan community, The Wild Hunt will try to stay neutral regarding doctrinal splits,
+As to controversies within the Pagan community, The Wild Hunt will remain neutral with regard to doctrinal splits,

-We are always open to reviewing work that meshes with our interests.
+We are always open to reviewing works that mesh with our interests.